wbcook/follower-announcer-twitch/README.md

 # yougotafollow
-"You Got A Follow" (on Twitch) for Overwolf Appstore.
+"You Got A Follow" notification system.